SASIRAJ27/OBJECT-ORIENTED-PROGRAMMING-WITH-JAVA/19AI307_JAVA(25-26)/Module-03/DAY-1/README.md

 ```
 /*
-Program to implement a Inheritance and Aggregation using Java
+Program to implement variables and Operators using Java
-Developed by: Laakshit D
+Developed by: SASIRAJKUMAR T J
-RegisterNumber:  212222230071
+RegisterNumber: 212222230137
 */
 ```